Institute of Information and Communication Technologies (ITACA)

 Luis José Saiz Adalid, ITACA researcher

-This work forms part of the DEFADAS project, which focuses on the development of FPGA-accelerated neural networks with sufficient reliability for critical applications such as automotive systems.
-It is also linked to the UPV educational innovation project (PIME/24-25/435), aimed at enhancing engineering education through practical experiences with fault-tolerant systems.
+This work is part of the DEFADAS project, which focuses on developing FPGA-accelerated neural networks with sufficient reliability for critical applications such as automotive systems.
+It is also linked to the UPV educational innovation project (PIME/24-25/435), which aims to enhance engineering education through practical experiences with fault-tolerant systems.

-Through its involvement, the ITACA Institute group reaffirms its commitment to cutting-edge research and the development of secure, robust solutions for integration into real-world, high-impact systems.
+Through its involvement, the ITACA Institute’s group reaffirms its commitment to cutting-edge research and to developing secure, robust solutions for integration into real-world, high-impact systems.

 Recent News